Why The United MileagePlus Explorer Card is a Keeper

 These are the options for the return.
 Three non-stop options if you hold the credit card.
 35k miles for the roundtrip for one passenger.

-Now let’s look at redemption availability if you want to book this same trip using United miles but you don’t hold the United MileagePlus Explorer credit card:
+Now let’s look at redemption availability if you want to book this same trip using United Miles, but don’t hold the United MileagePlus Explorer credit card:

 UAOrd2Cun